-The Princess of Nebraska (2008) Trailer
+The Princess of Nebraska Trailer (2008)

 Sasha (Ling Li) is part of the new youth generation of China, unbeholden to traditions and history, always trying to find themselves in the present moment.
 An exchange student in Nebraska, Sasha is pregnant after a one-night stand with Yang, a young man she knew briefly in Beijing.
-He was a nan dan, a male actor who specializes in female roles in the Beijing Opera.
+He was a “nan dan,” a male actor who specializes in female roles in the Beijing Opera.
 She departs for San Francisco, where she plans to get an abortion.

 Boshen (Brian Danforth), a Caucasian American, who had an affair with Yang while living in China, takes Sasha in, hoping to persuade her to keep the child.
-However, Sasha is determined to do what she pleases its her body, its her future.
+However, Sasha is determined to do what she pleases – it’s her body, it’s her future.
 She wants to explore the new options open to her.

 Sasha soon meets X, a bar hostess who reminds her of Yang, and they entertain a group of businessmen in a private karaoke room.
 Later she spends the night with X. Throughout, Sasha is text-messaging Yang, who never responds.
 She also creates a video diary with her cell phone which is intercut throughout the narrative.
 Along with her yearning for freedom, she also longs for connection.